iterative/dvc.org/content/docs/command-reference/remote/modify.md

   $ dvc remote modify --local myremote password mypassword
   ```

-> The username, password, and token (may) contain sensitive user info.
+> The user name, password, and token (may) contain sensitive user info.
 > Therefore, it's safer to add them with the `--local` option, so they're
 > written to a Git-ignored config file.